kuraizen/File_sorter/README.md

+-Status : Deprecated

 Program to sort given folder.
+(Horribly innefient needs refactoring)

-the program searches through the files and selects the different file types and sorts them into their respective folders of the same type if no folder exists it will make a new folder.
+- The program searches through the files and selects the different file types and sorts them into their respective folders of the same type if no folder exists it will make a new folder.

-custom flags and commands can be set.
+- custom flags and commands can be set.

-flags:
+- flags:

--h help command and displays how to use and the commands and flags
+(-h) help command and displays how to use and the commands and flags

--c custom file type (WIP)
+(-c) custom file type (WIP)

--f from (sorts from a given website) and puts the rest in other folder (WIP)
+(-f) from (sorts from a given website) and puts the rest in other folder (-dep-)

--o used with -f (ie -f -o) sorts only from the given website (WIP)
+(-o) used with -f (ie -f -o) sorts only from the given website (-dep-)

-entry example
+Entry example

 file_sorter.py "file location" -flag